 - Not using mockups: Mockups are essential for UI designers to envision the design before coding or building entirely.
 Seeing your designs on a computer screen and testing the application is critical for improving usability and meeting user expectations.
 But when they don’t use UI design tools or mockups, they risk not having a clear vision of what the end product will look like, leading to unusable, bad UI designs.

 - Not following design guidelines: Most software programs, operating systems, and websites have specific design guidelines that UI designers should follow.
 When they don’t follow these guidelines, their designs can be challenging to use or may not look or function correctly.
 Additionally, not following design guidelines can make it difficult for users to navigate your website or utilize your product.

 - Not using fonts and colors wisely: Fonts and colors can create a specific feeling or mood, but they can have the opposite effect when they’re not used correctly.
 Additionally, using too many fonts or colors can make your design look cluttered and unprofessional.
 When UI designers misuse fonts and colors, it produces bad UI design.

-- Underestimating the power of animation: Animation can be a powerful tool when used correctly, but when it’s overused or not used properly, it can negatively affect the usability of your product.
+- Underestimating the power of animation: Animation can be a powerful UI design tool when used correctly, but when it’s overused or not used properly, it can negatively affect the usability of your product.
 Additionally, animation distracts users from important information or buttons to be clicked.
 When UI designers misuse animation, it can lead to usability problems and negatively affect the product’s overall design.

-Remember, good UI design is all about finding the balance between usability and aesthetics.
+Remember, good UI design tools is all about finding the balance between usability and aesthetics.
 By avoiding these common UI mistakes, beginner UI designers can avoid costly usability problems and create beautiful and user-friendly designs.